BLOG

 The Real Bottom Line

 Many innovative leaders believe that the best ideas start at the bottom.
-So, they cultivate a lasting culture that unleashes fantastic ideas from even the lowest-level employees.
+So, they create a culture that unleashes fantastic ideas from even the lowest-level employees.

 Innovative leaders are often described as energetic, optimistic, and responsive, always keeping an open mind.
 As a result, the dull, monotonous workplace is replaced with a fun, inspiring atmosphere.